syntpump/contextual19/README.md

 ```

 ## Regexing the syntax
-Your code can be recognized using following regex:
+Your code can be recognized with the following regex:
 ```regex
 (?(DEFINE)
 	(?<absolute_token> (token|beginning|end) )